monzelr/ndsharray/README.md

 Overview
 --------
 This python module let you share numpy ndarray with difference processes (either via python's multiprocessing or sharing between different python instances).
 The library behind this package is the lib [mmap](https://docs.python.org/3/library/mmap.html) from official python - no extra library is needed.
-This library is eas to use, just intialize the shared array with unique tag:
+This library is eas to use, just intialize the shared array with unique tag and write/read!
+You can even change the numpy array size/shape/dtype during runtime - the mmap will be automatically rebuild if there is a change in the numpy array size/shape/dtype.

+Small Example Code:
 ```python
 import numpy as np
 from ndsharray import ndsharray